 If those who interact with a hamster are calm and gentle and refrain from being forceful with their interactions, the hamster should never become aggressive.
 For those who pick up a hamster when the animal is afraid or put their fingers in cages to tease and startle the hamster, chances are that the hamster will defend itself with a bite.

 Luckily, a hamster bite usually feels like nothing more than a pinch and rarely draws blood.
-It is important to keep in mind that a well-cared-for hamster that is respected by its human companions should show nothing more than love and affection.
+It is important to remember that a well-cared-for hamster that its human companions respect should show nothing more than love and affection.

 3. They Only Eat Plants

-Since hamsters enjoy eating a variety of plant foods such as seeds and greens, many people assume that they are herbivores.
-This simply is not the case!
-These little animals like to eat both plant and animal foods to stay happy and healthy throughout their lives.
+Since hamsters enjoy eating various plant foods such as seeds and greens, many people assume they are herbivores.
+This is not the case!
+These little animals like to eat plant and animal foods to stay happy and healthy.
 Most do not realize that the little pellets that make up commercial hamster food typically contain animal products for optimal health.

-Hamsters can eat mealworms and crickets too, which are inexpensive food options that can be sourced at pet shops.
-Owners can even offer small pieces of chicken and steak to their hamsters on occasion.
-Hamsters should never be fed an all-meat or all-plant diet, though, because they will miss out on important nutrients for good health and long life.
+Hamsters can eat mealworms and crickets, too, which are inexpensive food options that can be sourced at pet shops.
+Owners can even occasionally offer small pieces of chicken and steak to their hamsters.
+However, hamsters should never be fed an all-meat or all-plant diet because they will miss out on important nutrients for good health and long life.

 4. They Are Cheap Pets

-While hamsters are not nearly as expensive to take care of as cats or dogs, they are by no means “cheap.”
-A habitat, toys, a wheel, bedding, and food and water dishes are just the beginning of the costs that come with owning a pet hamster.
+While hamsters are not nearly as expensive to care for as cats or dogs, they are by no means “cheap.”
+A habitat, toys, a wheel, bedding, and food and water dishes are just the beginning of the costs of owning a pet hamster.
 Food must be purchased and provided daily, which can add up quickly throughout the year.

 Also, bedding must be replaced regularly to keep a hamster’s habitat safe and clean.
 Unfortunately, hamster bedding is not a free resource.
-Hamsters should see a veterinarian once a year or so to ensure proper health.
-Some hamsters need veterinarian care due to illnesses and injuries too.
+Hamsters should see a veterinarian once a year to ensure proper health.
+Some hamsters need veterinarian care due to illnesses and injuries, too.
 As any pet owner will tell you, vet bills are never cheap.

 5. Their Teeth Grow Like Ours Do

-Contrary to popular belief, a hamster’s teeth do not grow like ours or other animals like dogs do.
+Contrary to popular belief, hamsters’ teeth do not grow like ours or other animals like dogs.
 Instead, their teeth continue to grow without ever falling out.
 Therefore, hamsters require things to chew on to keep their teeth filed and under control.
-If a hamster does not have any toys or blocks to chew on, they tend to chew on their cages and food dishes in an attempt to file their teeth down.
+If a hamster has no toys or blocks to chew on, they tend to chew on their cages and food dishes to file their teeth down.

 Therefore, hamsters should always have access to toys like hanging blocks, wooden bridges, and faux rocks to chew on.
 Overgrown teeth can lead to dental problems and a lack of interest in food, which can cause many health problems.
-There is no need to check on the teeth of a hamster if plenty of toys are available to them.
+There is no need to check on a hamster’s teeth if plenty of toys are available to them.

 6. They Are Naturally Active During the Day

-Hamsters tend to come out and interact with their human counterparts during the day because that is when the humans come to visit them.
-However, hamsters are nocturnal in the wild, which means that they typically hide and sleep all day, then explore and forage for food at night.
-If left to their own devices, this would likely be the schedule that they keep in captivity.
+Hamsters tend to come out and interact with their human counterparts during the day because that is when the humans visit them.
+However, hamsters are nocturnal in the wild, meaning they typically hide and sleep all day, then explore and forage for food at night.
+If left to their own devices, this would likely be the schedule they keep in captivity.

 In Conclusion